cuelee/pleiotropyPlot/README.md

 unzip pleiotropyPlot_example.zip
 ```

-Run the following code in R to run the example.
-Before execution, it is necessary to enter the path where the sample files are saved in the provided code.
+To run the example files above, please run the following code in R. Before execution, it is necessary to enter the path where the sample files are saved in the provided code (which is marked by using `[[marked]]`.
 ```R
 library(pleiotropyPlot)